 Research Interests: Native and Colonial North America

-Mark Winfield is an associate professor in the Faculty of Environmental Studies, the Co-Chair of the Sustainable Energy Initiative (SEI) and coordinator of the MES/JD joint program.
+Mark Winfield is an associate professor in the Faculty of Environmental and Urban Change.

 Current research and teaching activities are focused in three areas: Environmental Policy and governance; Sustainable energy; Sustainability of urban communities

 Areas of Academic Interest: Environmental Policy; Environmental Law; Sustainable Energy; Urban Sustainability; Climate Change Policy